 We talk to a lot of family caregivers.
 We’ve asked them what works for them.
 Here are 7 of the more popular (and seemingly effective) ideas:

 Caregiving becomes harder as time goes on.
 It starts with little tasks here and there.
 Gradually over time it increases to be total care.
 During the earlier time come up with a plan for the total care time.
-That will help you prepare.
+Coming up with a plan very early on is one of the best ways for how to avoid caregiver burnout.
+That will help you prepare and know what’s coming.
 We offer one way to become organized in a blog post we wrote.